tapilab/ant/README.md

-# ANT: Artistic Network Toolbox
+# ANT: Artistic Network Toolkit

 ANT is a library designed to enable humanities scholars to create interactive, dynamic network visualizations with no coding or database expertise.